TyBruceChen/SpXFSS/README.md

 ## Maintenance:
 1. Delete a user account: Close the XAMPP server first, then use the ```test``` database as mentioned above, ```DELETE FROM test_login WHERE username='xxx';```, delete the user's folder under ```disk```.
+2. If the server fails to access a file, check the permissions of the folder, usually it should be allow access by ```daemon``` by default.
+To change it: ```chown -R daemon:daemon /path/to/your/folder```.
 Caveat: This project is still in beta version, thus the security might be vulnerable.
 Welcome to pull contribution!

 ## References: